luk036/ellipsoid-method/ell-review.md

 - Ellipsoid $\mathcal{E}$ = $\{z \mid (z-x_c)P^{-1}(z-x_c) \le 1 \}$.
 - Interval $\mathcal{I}$ = $[l, u]$ (for one-dimensional problem).

 Let us denote the center of the current set, denoted by $\mathcal{S}$, as $x_c$.
-The following is a basic outline of the methodology underlying the cutiing plane method:
+The following is a basic outline of the methodology underlying the cutting plane method:

 1. **Initialization**: The initial stage of the method involves defining a search space $\mathcal{S}$ that is guaranteed to contain a point $x^*$.
 2. **Iteration**: In each iteration, the separation oracle is queried at the center $x_c$.
 If $x_c$ is in $\mathcal{K}$, then the iteration is terminated.